 The impact of emotions on the body

 At the brain level, the amygdala and the hippocampus, two structures that are part of the limbic system, are responsible for storing and managing emotions.
-However, the body also clings to the emotions of the past.
+However, the body also clings to feelings and emotions of the past.

 Every feeling or emotion that we experience translates into a peptide that is released somewhere in our body.
 Our organs, tissues, skin, muscles and endocrine glands have peptide receptors, so they could access and store that emotional information.
 This means that emotional memory is stored in different parts of the body, not just in the brain.